 If you receive Form I-797C, it is important that you read the information carefully.
 In the case of a rejection or appointment notice, you will need to take additional action to complete or appeal your application or petition.
 Failure to do so can result in further delays and denials.

 This form will also contain a receipt number, which you can use to check on the status of your case through the USCIS’s My Case Status tracker.

 No matter what type of Form I-797C you receive, it does not grant any immigration benefit or status.

 If you receive a permanent resident or employment authorization card, then you will also receive Form I-797D.
 This form contains the relevant information explaining your benefit cards.

 Form I-797E, Notice of Action

 Another term for Form I-797E is a Request for Evidence.
 If you have submitted a petition or application, then you may need to produce further evidence for support.
 The USCIS uses Form I-797E to inform you of the evidence necessary and relevant deadlines for submission.

 It’s critical that you submit the correct type of evidence within the listed time frame.
 If not, you may delay your case or even receive a denial.
 Submitting evidence is your responsibility.

 Form I-797F serves as a way for applicants to legally travel to and enter the United States.
 Most often, people who receive Form I-797F are lawful permanent residents who need to enter the country after their green card has been lost, stolen, or damaged.
 You may apply for this transportation letter by filling out Form I-131A so long as you have not been out of the country for more than a year.
 For more information contact a Houston immigration attorney today.

 While there are many variations of Form I-797, they all contain important information on your application status or next steps.
 You should always read this form carefully.
-If it requests an action from you or contains information about application denial, you should act quickly to avoid any unnecessary delay on your case.
+If it requests an action from you or contains information about application denial, you should act quickly and contact a defense lawyer to avoid any unnecessary delay on your case.